 If you’re wondering how to market online courses with a high-converting, sales-first approach, ClickFunnels was built with you in mind.
 This platform is laser-focused on helping creators turn visitors into paying customers using automated funnels, landing pages, and email sequences.

-While it’s not an all-in-one tool, ClickFunnels excels in lead generation and upselling compared to Kajabi.
+While ClickFunnels2.0 is an all-in-one marketing platform, it excels particularly in lead generation and upselling compared to Kajabi.

 Features we love